-Raise your hand if you are pretty sure you have gone up a solid dress size over the holidays but are too scared to get on the scale and see what the actual damage is.
+Raise your hand if you are pretty sure you normally go up a solid dress size over the holidays but are too scared to get on the scale and see what the actual damage is.
 Well, this is a light way to use up leftover turkey and it’s comforting all at the same time.

 You can make this particular soup with turkey or chicken, whatever meat you have on hand.
 Give this recipe a try this winter!
 The flavors are really able to shine after slow cooking.